 3. Set up regular team meetings.

-Regular team meetings allow members to discuss progress, issues, and future plans together.
+Regular team meetings allow members to discuss progress, issues, and plans together.
 This helps to optimize the team’s productivity and ensure that everyone is on the same page.

 How to Manage a Dedicated Software Development Team